tradingview/lightweight-charts/website/versioned_docs/version-3.8/android.md

 ---
 id: android
-description: You can use Lightweight Charts inside an Android application.
-To use Lightweight Charts in that context, you can use our Android wrapper, which will allow you to interact with lightweight charts library, which will be rendered in a web view.
+description: You can use Lightweight Charts™ inside an Android application.
+To use Lightweight Charts™ in that context, you can use our Android wrapper, which will allow you to interact with Lightweight Charts™ library, which will be rendered in a web view.
 keywords:
     - charts
     - android
     - canvas
     - charting library
     - charting
     - html5 charts
     - financial charting library
 sidebar_position: 7